 The importance of a central place is determined by the order of goods and services being offered.
 In other words, there is a hierarchy of service activities, ranging from low order services found in every center to high order services found only in major centers.
 Therefore, the size of a market area is directly proportional to the size of its center.
 The order illustrates the position of a central place in a hierarchy of central places.

 To support its activities, each urban center needs a threshold population that varies according to its size.
-Obviously, large cities have an important threshold, so there may be only of few of them on a specific territory while there can be a large number of small villages.
-In his analysis of central places, Christaller established 7 major orders, ranging from the state capital (Landstadt – L) with a population above 500,000 to the small market town (Marktort – M) with a population of 1,000.
-This structure was reflective of an era where transport costs were high and mobility was relatively limited; a large hierarchy of centers was required to service a territory.
+Large cities have an important threshold, so there may be only of few of them on a specific territory while there can be a large number of small villages.
+In his analysis of central places, Christaller established seven major orders, ranging from the state capital (Landstadt – L) with a population above 500,000 to the small market town (Marktort – M) with a population of 1,000.
+This structure was reflective of an era where transport costs were high, and mobility was relatively limited; a large hierarchy of centers was required to service a territory.

-The central places hierarchy can be simplified with three levels; A, B and C. Level A centers have a large range and diversified goods and services (healthcare, shopping mall, finance, etc.).
+The central places hierarchy can be simplified with three levels; A, B, and C. Level A centers have a large range and diversified goods and services (healthcare, shopping mall, finance, etc.).
 They correspond to large cities or metropolises and offer all the array of possible services.
 Level B centers are cities of medium size offering an intermediate range of services (banks, restaurants, etc.) over a more limited market area.
-Level C are offering limited goods and services (gas station, convenience store) with a small range.
-A center of order A has activities of 3rd order having the lowest range, 2nd order activities with an higher range and 1st order activities with the highest range.
+Level C is offering limited goods and services (gas station, convenience store) with a small range.
+A center of order A has activities of 3rd order having the lowest range, 2nd order activities with a higher range, and 1st order activities with the highest range.
 For a center of B order, it only has 2nd and 3rd order market areas.